ironspec07/java-codes/README.md

 # java-codes-
-this repo is for practising java programms.
+This repository is for practising java programms.